 |Ду, mm||DN, inches||Ду, mm||DN, inches|

 For a number of reasons, specified below, pipes with a circular (round) cross-section, are the preferred option as compared to other geometric cross-sections:

 Pipes can vary greatly in diameter and configuration, dependent on the purpose and area of application.
-Since the main pipelines for transferring water or oil products can reach almost half a meter in diameter at a rather simple configuration, and heating coils, also designed as a small-diameter pipe, have a complex shape with a lot of turns.
+Since the main pipelines for transferring water products can reach almost half a meter in diameter at a rather simple configuration, and heating coils, also designed as a small-diameter pipe, have a complex shape with a lot of turns.